clux/symlink/README.md

 symlink repoDir # prints a list of commands
 ```

-## What it does

-- reads the `package.json` of each module founds in the given directory and collects their `dependencies` and `devDependencies`
-- figures out which deps are local (present on one of the repoDirs)
-- figures out which deps are external (complement)
-- orders the modules so that linking can be in a safe order without having to query npmjs.org more than necessary

-Once everything has been ordered, a bunch of commands are generated for each module from the order of least inclusion;

-- `npm link (localDeps) ∪ ((globals ∩ externalDeps))`
-- `npm install (externalDeps ∖ globals)`
-- `npm link`

-I.e. link in all locally available dependencies + extenal globals that were requested explicitly, install the rest, then link the module itself so the modules with more inclusions can safely link the module in.

 ## Execute
 To execute these commands in series run symlink with the `--execute` flag (to get a log per command) or pipe to `sh` for hardcore mode.